echolevel

 -

-From 2004 to present I've also worked freelance as a web, mobile app & hybrid desktop app developer, having delivered projects for clients including the NHS,
+Since 2004 I've also worked freelance as a web, mobile app & hybrid desktop app developer, having delivered projects for clients including the NHS,

 King's College London, Newcastle University, the Great North Children's Hospital and the West End Refugee Service.
 I also develop open-source music software for fun - available on my GitHub.